jacobkap/crimebythenumbers/docs/graphing-2.md

 #>  0.88  1.43  1.72 16.61 23.81 45.67
 ```

 White people are the largest race group that is killed by police, followed by Black people and Hispanic people.
 In fact, there are about twice as many White people killed than Black people killed, and about 2.5 times as many White people killed than Hispanic people killed.
 Does this mean that the oft-repeated claim that Black people are killed at disproportionate rates is wrong?
 No. This data simply shows the number of people killed, it doesn't give any indication on rates of death per group.
 You'd need to merge it with Census data to get population to determine a rate per race group.
 And even that would be insufficient since people are , for example, stopped by police at different rates.
 This data provides a lot of information on people killed by the police, but even so it is insufficient to answer many of the questions on that topic.
-It's important to understand the data not only to be able to answer questions about it, but to know what questions you can't answer - and you'll find when using criminology data that there are a *lot* of questions that you can't answer.\footnote{It is especially important to not overreach when trying to answer a question when the data can't do it well.
+It's important to understand the data not only to be able to answer questions about it, but to know what questions you can't answer - and you'll find when using criminology data that there are a *lot* of questions that you can't answer.^[It is especially important to not overreach when trying to answer a question when the data can't do it well.
 Often, no answer is better than a wrong one - especially in a field with serious consequences like criminology.
 For example, using the current data we'd determine that there's no (or not as much as people claim) racial bias in police killings.
-If we come to that conlusion based on the best possible evidence, that's okay - even if we're wrong.
+If we come to that conclusion based on the best possible evidence, that's okay - even if we're wrong.
 But coming to that conclusion based on inadequate data could lead to policies that actually cause harm.
 This isn't to say that you should never try to answer questions since no data is perfect and you may be wrong.
-You should try to develop a deep understanding of the data and be confident that you can actually answer those questions with confidence.}
+You should try to develop a deep understanding of the data and be confident that you can actually answer those questions with confidence.]

 One annoying thing with the gender and race variables is that they doesn't spell out the name.
 Instead of "Female", for example, it has "F".
 For our graphs we want to spell out the words so it is clear to viewers.
 We'll fix this issue, and the issue of having many weapon categories, as we graph each variable.